South Canyon Fire: Fire origin

-On July 2nd, 1994, lightning sparked a fire near the base of Storm King Mountain, 7 mi west of Glenwood Springs, Colorado.
+On July 2, 1994, lightning sparked a fire near the base of Storm King Mountain, 7 mi west of Glenwood Springs, Colorado.
 Initially small and well away from private property, the fire was assigned low priority and allowed to smolder for the first two days.
-Due to a confusion of the location, it was named after South Canyon, which was actually across the river from Storm King Mountain.
+Due to a confusion of the location, it was named after South Canyon, which is across the river from Storm King Mountain.

 A top-down view of the South Canyon Fire.

 Nearby residents of Canyon Creek Estates grew increasingly concerned by the persistent blaze, prompting local authorities to take action.
 At 11:00 a.m.
-Mountain Standard Time (GMT-7) on July 3rd, local authorities reported the fire to the BLM dispatch center, which contacted the Western Slope Fire Coordination Center and requested eight smokejumpers and a lead plane to respond to Storm King Mountain and other possible fires in the area.
+Mountain Standard Time (GMT-7) on July 3, local authorities reported the fire to the BLM dispatch center, which contacted the Western Slope Fire Coordination Center and requested eight smokejumpers and a lead plane to respond to Storm King Mountain and other possible fires in the area.

-By July 4th, the fire had burned only 3 acre.
+By July 4, the fire had burned only 3 acre.
 It burned in a low intensity state, consuming grass, twigs, and leaves downslope of the initial lightning strike.
 At 3:40 p.m., the Sopris Ranger District dispatched one Forest Service engine crew to the fire, which reported that the fire posed no threat to structures in town.
 Another engine, this one BLM, was sent to the fire.
-At 6:30 p.m., the incident commander, BLM, and USFS firefighters sized up the fire and decided to begin suppression operations on the next day, July 5th.
-Their decision was due to the darkness and steep terrain they saw.
+At 6:30 p.m., the incident commander, BLM, and USFS firefighters sized up the fire and decided to begin suppression operations on the next day, July 5 due to the darkness and steep terrain.